Vasu10134/Vasu10134/README.md

 ## Welcome to Vasu Sahu's GitHub Page! 👋

 ## About Me
 Hi there!
 I'm Vasu Sahu, a passionate Computer Science enthusiast with a love for coding, exploring new technologies, and building cool projects.
-I'm currently a student at Technocrats Student Of Technoogy .
+I'm currently a student at <a href="https://technocratsgroup.edu.in/" target="_blank">Technocrats Institute Of Technology</a>
+ .

 ## What You'll Find Here
 On this page, you'll discover a collection of projects, ranging from personal experiments to contributions in open source.
 I enjoy diving into various domains, including Web development , Application Development, and you'll see that reflected in my work.